MareiLu/ess-study-project/README.md

 -> 10min per person presentation, so don't do it more complicated than can be presented in 20min -> for the paper doesn't matter between 8-12 pages

+-> maybe separate the "General Insights/Descriptives" into the groups mentioned in the research question: political attitudes, ideology, and socio-demographics (kann man so Untertabs erstellen?)

 # Important variables

 ### Political competence: